rajeevrth/treeview-angular2/README.md

 * DefaultTreeviewEventParser: return values of checked items.
 * DownlineTreeviewEventParser: return list of checked items in orginal order with their ancestors.
 * OrderDownlineTreeviewEventParser: return list of checked items in checked order with their ancestors.
 Note that: value of a leaf must be different from value of other leaves.

-#### Templating:
-See example 4 & 5.

-## Contributing

-I am very appreciate for your ideas, proposals and found bugs which you can leave in github issues.
-Thanks in advance!